This T-Shirt Hair-Drying Hack Will Change Your LifeDecember 01, 2020

 Here’s How the T-Shirt Hair Hack Works

-Instead of drying your hair with a towel post-shower swap it for a T-shirt instead.
-Yes, you can dry your hair with a t-shirt.
-It’s that simple.
-Why?
+Instead of drying your hair with a towel post-shower, swap it for a cotton T-shirt.
+Here’s why:

-So why swap in a cotton T-shirt?
-Vazquez says the T-shirt will absorb excess water but prevent your hair from frizzing.
-“The T-shirt does not have the rough grooves of a towel,” she says.
-“It’s a flat surface, so the water sinks into that surface and it slides through the hair instead of [roughing] it up.”
+So why a cotton shirt, you ask?
+Vázquez says the T-shirt will absorb excess water while preventing frizz.
+“Because T-shirts do not have the rough grooves of a towel, the flat surface allows water to sink in and slides over the hair instead of roughing it up.”

-Vazquez also suggests using a microfiber towel; it is lightweight and will give you the same smoothing benefits.
-This method works especially for curly-haired ladies who are all too familiar with frizzy hair fiascos; unlike a thick, fluffy towel, a T-shirt or microfiber towel will dry your strands without disrupting your natural curl pattern.
+Another great alternative to using a regular towel is a microfiber towel.
+We like the NuMe Microfiber Hair Wrap because it’s lightweight and will give you the same smoothing benefits as a T-shirt.
+This drying method works especially well for curly-haired people who are all too familiar with frizzy hair fiascos.
+Unlike thick, fluffy towels, a T-shirt or microfiber towel will dry your strands without disrupting your natural curl pattern.

-1. After washing your hair, take a cotton tee and use it to gently wring out any excess water.
-Gather your hair and wrap the t-shirt around it.
-Gently squeeze to sop up the water.
+STEP 1: After washing your hair, take a cotton tee and use it to gently wring out any excess water.
+Then, gather your hair and wrap the T-shirt around it and gently squeeze to sop up the water.

-2. Flip your hair over and bend at the waist.
-Pull your hair through the opening of your T-shirt so that the opening stretches around your hairline.
-Keep the neckline of the T-shirt wrapped around your head.
+STEP 2: Flip your hair upside down and pull your hair through the opening of your T-shirt so that the opening stretches around your hairline.

-3. Twist the T-shirt, turban style, to the end and tuck it underneath the opening at the nape of your neck.
+STEP 3: Twist the T-shirt until you reach the end and tuck it underneath the opening at the nape of your neck.